Ascending chain conditions on right ideals of semigroups: Preliminaries

 For semigroups with zero, the theory of minimal ideals becomes trivial, so we require the notion of 0-minimality.
 Suppose that $S$ has a zero element 0.
 For convenience, we will usually just write the set $\{0\}$ as 0.
 We say that $S$ is {\em right} (resp.\ {\em left}) {\em 0-simple} if $S^2\neq 0$ and $S$ contains no proper right (resp.\ left) ideals except 0, and $S$ is called {\em 0-simple} if $S^2\neq 0$ and 0 is its only proper ideal.
 A right (resp.\ left, two-sided) ideal $I$ of $S$ is said to be {\em 0-minimal} if 0 is the only proper right (resp.\ left, two-sided) ideal of $S$ contained in $I.$ A 0-minimal ideal $I$ of $S$ is either null or 0-simple \cite[Theorem 2.29]{Clifford:1961} (a semigroup $T$ is {\em null} if $T^2=0$).
 If $I$ is a 0-minimal ideal of $S$ containing a 0-minimal right ideal of $S,$ then $I$ is the union of all the 0-minimal right ideals of $S$ contained in $I$ \cite[Theorem 2.33]{Clifford:1961}.
 A {\em completely 0-simple} semigroup is a 0-simple semigroup that possesses both 0-minimal right ideals and 0-minimal left ideals.

 For any 0-minimal right ideal $R$ of $S,$ since $R^2$ is a right ideal of $S$ contained in $R,$ it follows by 0-minimality that either $R$ is null or $R^2=R.$ Similarly, for any $a\in R$ we have either $aR=0$ or $aR=R.$ If $R$ is a 0-minimal right ideal such that $R^2=R,$ we say that $R$ is {\em globally idempotent}.
-In contrast to the situation for 0-minimal two-sided ideals, globally idempotent 0-minimal right ideals need not be right 0-simple.
+In contrast to the situation for 0-minimal two-sided ideals, globally idempotent 0-minimal right ideals need not be right 0-simple; see the remark immediately after Lemma 2.31 in \cite{Clifford:1961}.

 Let $R$ be a globally idempotent 0-minimal right ideal of $S.$ For any $s\in S,$ the set $sR$ is either 0 or a 0-minimal right ideal of $S$ \cite[Lemma 2.32]{Clifford:1961}.
 Thus, the set $SR,$ the (two-sided) ideal of $S$ generated by $R,$ is a union of 0-minimal right ideals of $S.$ Let $A^R$ denote the union of $\{0\}$ and all the null 0-minimal right ideals of $S$ contained in $SR,$ and let $B^R$ denote the union of all the globally idempotent 0-minimal right ideals of $S$ contained in $SR.$ We call $A^R$ the {\em null part} of $SR,$ and $B^R$ the {\em globally idempotent part} of $SR.$ We note that $A^R$ may equal 0.
 We provide a structure theorem describing $SR$ in terms of $A^R$ and $B^R$; in order to do so, we first recall a couple of definitions.
 Let $S$ be a semigroup with 0 that is the union of subsemigroups $S_i$ $(i\in I).$ If $S_i\cap S_j=0$ for all $i, j\in I,$ $i\neq j,$ we say that $S$ is the {\em 0-disjoint union} of $S_i$ ($i\in I$).
 If, additionally, $S_iS_j=0$ for all $i, j\in I,$ $i\neq j,$ we say that $S$ is the {\em 0-direct union} of $S_i$ ($i\in I$).